-To express its commitment to Belgian society by leading the way in the sustainability revolution.
-The group is making its banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
-It aims to be more than a provider of pure bankinsurance services - as a partner in the climate transition, is working with other partners on developing housing, mobility and energy solutions.
-It also continues to focus on financial literacy, entrepreneurship and population ageing.
+- We expand our service provision via our own and other channels by collaborating with partners through 'eco-systems' that enable us to offer our clients comprehensive solutions.
+We are also integrating a range of selected partners into our own mobile app and making our products and services available in the distribution channels of selected third parties. - We aim for further growth of bank-insurance at CBC in specific market segments and expansion of our accessibility in Wallonia, again with a strong focus on 'Digital First with a human touch'. - We work tirelessly on the ongoing optimisation of our bank-insurance model in Belgium. - We express our commitment to Belgian society by leading the way in the sustainability revolution.
+We are making our banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
+We aim to be more than a provider of pure bank-insurance services as a partner in the climate transition, we are working with other partners on developing housing, mobility and energy solutions.
+We also continue to focus on financial literacy, entrepreneurship and population ageing.